 Teachers Talk: Choosing What Data to Collect

-I think one of the things I really have liked is being very strategic on what I want a record of and what I want automatic data from -- not just so that I know who did it and who didn't do it, but so that I can see exactly what students are thinking.
+I think one of the things I really have liked is being very strategic on what I want a record of and what I want automatic data from— not just so that I know who did it and who didn't do it, but so that I can see exactly what students are thinking.
 When you're in class and you're walking around seeing who gets what, you can kind of gather some information that way.
-I like having it housed somewhere where I can go back to it and I can provide individual feedback.
+I like having it housed somewhere, where I can go back to it and provide individual feedback.

 In order for data to be helpful, you have to organize it in a meaningful way.
 You may want to use subjective and objective data, observations, performance criteria, and areas of a rubric aligned with a certain learning objective.
 Here are a few examples: